 - Your stories: Write a short paragraph about how you met, why you decided to tie the knot abroad and why having your loved ones travel the distance to witness your love will mean so much to you.

-- Travel Info: Include links for booking group travel, information on how to obtain passports, as well as airline or hotel discount promo codes/links.
+- Travel Info: Include links for booking group travel, information on how to obtain passports, airline or hotel discount promo codes/links.

 - Lots and lots of PHOTOS: Don’t just include photos of each other.
-Go further by uploading pics of the country/city, your resort, and a slide show of all your guests (they will be flattered and the other faces will be familiar when they all finally meet).
+Go further by uploading pics of the country/city, your resort.
+You can also do a slideshow of all your guests — they will be flattered and the other faces will be familiar when they all finally meet.

-- Itinerary: Include info on when and where the ceremony and reception will take place.
+- Itinerary: Include info about when and where the ceremony and reception will take place.

-- Pre-wedding event invitations: Include details of welcome reception, rehearsal dinner, excursions or any other pre/post-wedding event
+- Pre-wedding event invitations: Include details of the welcome reception, rehearsal dinner, excursions or any other pre/post-wedding event.

 - Music: Upload a song that is meaningful to you so that it can play in the background.
-And ask guests to make song suggestions for the reception.
+You can also ask guests to make song suggestions for the reception.

 - RSVP Collection: Add an option to collect rsvp’s directly through the website but also include your email address and phone number.

-- Guestbook: A page for your loved ones to share their thoughts and wishes.
+- Guestbook: This is a page for your loved ones to share their thoughts and well-wishes.

 - Dress Code: People are usually confused or unsure of what to wear to a destination wedding.
 This website is your opportunity to communicate your preference.

-- Registry Info: This is optional and completely up to your discretion but if you have one, your personal website (not invitations) is the best place to include a link to your registry.
+- Registry Info: This is optional and completely up to your discretion but if you have a registry, your personal destination wedding website (not invitations) is the best place to include a link.